moverest/wl-kbptr/README.md

 The `floating` mode uses arbitrary selection areas that can be passed by the user through the standard input.
 Each input line represents an area defined with the `wxh+x+y` format.

 The areas can also be automatically detected with by setting the `mode_floating.source` to `detect`, e.g. `wl-kbptr -o modes=floating,click -o mode_floating.source=detect`.
-This requires the `wl-kbptr` binary to be built with the `OPENCV` feature &mdash; `meson build --DOPENCV=enabled` &mdash; and the compositor to support the [`wlr-screencopy-unstable-v1`](https://wayland.app/protocols/wlr-screencopy-unstable-v1) protocol.
+This requires the `wl-kbptr` binary to be built with the `opencv` feature &mdash; `meson build -Dopencv=enabled` &mdash; and the compositor to support the [`wlr-screencopy-unstable-v1`](https://wayland.app/protocols/wlr-screencopy-unstable-v1) protocol.

 ### Tile mode